The mean number of $2$-torsion elements in the class groups of cubic orders: Introduction

 As explained in \S\ref{sec-remoaner}, Bhargava and Varma proved Theorem~\ref{thm-inc}, which describes the average $2$-torsion in the class groups of cubic orders in terms of the average $2$-torsion in their ideal groups~\cite{MR3369305}, and their result was generalized to orders defined by binary forms of any odd degree $N \geq 3$ by Ho, Shankar, and Varma, who proved Theorem~\ref{thm-inc2}.
 A similar result was proven for \emph{monogenic} orders --- i.e., orders defined by \emph{monic} binary forms --- of odd degree by Siad in~\cite[Theorem~9]{Siadthesis1}.
 In the case of monogenic orders of odd degree $N$, the problem of counting $2$-torsion ideals boils down to a problem of counting reducible orbits of the aforementioned representation of the split orthogonal group acting on the space of $N$-ary quadratic forms.
 As explained in \S\ref{sec-remoaner}, asymptotics akin to Theorems~\ref{thm-main2}--\ref{thm-main1} were proven for reducible orbits of this representation in~\cite{cuspy}; these asymptotics were then applied in~\cite[\S5.6]{swathesis} with $N = 3$ to determine the average $2$-torsion in the ideal groups of monogenic cubic orders.
 Combining this with the aforementioned result of Siad, we deduced (see~\cite[Theorem~173]{swathesis}) that when monogenic cubic orders are enumerated by height, the average $2$-torsion in the class group is given by $\frac{5}{4} + \frac{1}{4} \times \frac{\zeta(2)}{\zeta(3)}$ (resp., $\frac{3}{2} + \frac{1}{2} \times \frac{\zeta(2)}{\zeta(3)}$).
 This extends an earlier result of Bhargava, Hanke, and Shankar~\cite{BSHpreprint}, who determined the corresponding average to be $\frac{3}{2}$ (resp., $2$) for the family maximal monogenic cubic orders.

 We note that the problem of counting reducible $\on{SL}_N(\Z)$-orbits on $W_N(\Z)$ was first considered by Bhargava, Shankar, and Wang in~\cite{sqfrval2}, where they used geometry-of-numbers methods to determine upper bounds of roughly the correct order of magnitude on the number of reducible orbits having large $Q$-invariant.
-They applied these upper bounds to prove the squarefree sieve for binary forms alluded to in \S\ref{sec-remoaner}; this sieve serves as a key ingredient in the proofs of our main theorems.
+They applied these upper bounds to prove a squarefree sieve for binary forms.
+In this paper, their bounds serve as a key \mbox{ingredient in the proofs of our} main theorems.
 Thus, we indirectly use \emph{upper bounds} for the count of reducible orbits to obtain \emph{precise asymptotics} for this count!

 It is natural to ask what can be said for binary forms of even degree.
 We expect that the methods of~\cite{Siadthesis2,Swpreprint} can be adapted to determine the average $2$-torsion in the class group of orders defined by binary forms of even degree in terms of the average $2$-torsion in the ideal group; however, in the even-degree setting, the parametrization of $2$-torsion ideal classes is significantly more complicated (e.g., it depends on the leading coefficient of the binary forms under consideration, and one must count reducible orbits in multiple families of representations).
 It is also natural to ask whether analogues of Theorems~\ref{thm-main2}--\ref{thm-main1} can be proven for the action of $\on{SL}_{N}$ on pairs of $N \times N$ symmetric matrices, where $N = 2n \geq 4$ is even.
 This representation was studied by Bhargava in~\cite{thesource} (cf. the closely related work of Bhargava, Gross, and Wang~\cite{MR3600041}), where he shows that this representation does \emph{not} possess an analogous notion of reducibility and is thus able to determine asymptotics for the count of its integral orbits.